marykdb/maryk/core/documentation/filters.md

 ```

 ### Equals
-Checks if a value on a property reference is equal to given value.
+Checks if a property reference's value is equal to the given value.

 Maryk YAML:
 ```yaml